mattermost/docs/source/preferences/manage-your-notifications.rst

   **Want incoming call sounds?**

   Want to hear a sound when a Mattermost call starts?
-If your Mattermost admin :ref:`enables this Beta feature <configure/plugins-configuration-settings:enable call ringing (beta)>`, you can choose the sound that plays when a call is started within a direct or group message you're participating in by going to **Desktop notifications > Notification sound for incoming calls**.
+If your Mattermost admin :ref:`enables this Beta feature <configure/plugins-configuration-settings:enable call ringing>`, you can choose the sound that plays when a call is started within a direct or group message you're participating in by going to **Desktop notifications > Notification sound for incoming calls**.

 .. tab:: Email